teschel6/maths/README.md

 # maths
 A playground for experimentation with mathematical questions I have.
+With some hopefully fun visulizations and very amature analysis.